admin | February 1, 2016

+In many parts of Africa, the changing climate is creating challenges for farmers.
 In eastern Kenya, farmers are faced with extended droughts.
-In Kenya, most livestock keepers prefer to raise cattle.
+Most livestock keepers in the area prefer to raise cattle.
 But with the changing climate, a few small-scale farmers have recently discovered that goat farming is a lucrative substitute for cows.

 Goats are hardy animals, especially in dry areas.
 They do not consume a lot of fodder, can go for several days on the water in the food they eat, do not require much land, and, if well-managed, gain enough weight to be sold in six months.